openethereum/fether/packages/fether-ui/README.md

 # fether-ui

-UI components used in the Fether Wallet.
+UI components used in Fether.